Hemant Bhagwani

-Hemant Bhagwani is an Indo-Canadian chef, sommelier, restaurateur, cookbook author, and entrepreneur based in Toronto, Ontario, Canada.
+Hemant Bhagwani, is an Indo-Canadian chef, sommelier, restaurateur, cookbook author, and entrepreneur based in Toronto, Ontario, Canada.
+Bhagwani has conceptualised, owned and operated over sixty restaurants across North America.

-Early years

-Hemant Bhagwani was born in New Delhi, India.

 Education

 Bhagwani acquired his hotel and culinary management degree from Alpina School of Hotel Management Parpan in Switzerland (1993) and followed it up with an EMBA from the University of Sydney (1994).
 He completed his professional sommelier certification in Toronto, Canada, in 2002.

 Career

-Bhagwani started his career by operating food service establishments in Sydney, Australia from 1994 to 1996, and then in Dubai, U. A. E. from 1996 to 2000.
+Bhagwani started his career by operating food service establishments in Sydney, Australia from 1994 to 1996, and then in Dubai, U.A.E., from 1996 to 2000.
 In 2000, Bhagwani arrived in Toronto, and within two weeks, started working in CN Tower as Manager, Food and Beverage.

 In 2002, he decided to venture out on his own and took over a Hakka Chinese restaurant in Brampton, Ontario.
 He turned it around and renamed it.
 He followed it up with Kamasutra restaurant and wine bar in Midtown, Toronto, Canada, in 2003.

 In 2007, he opened Amaya the Indian Room on Bayview Avenue, Toronto, and Amaya's Bread Bar in 2008 in midtown Toronto.
 He expanded the Amaya brand under the name of Amaya Express across Ontario, Canada.

 In 2013, Bhagwani created a unique Indian cuisine concept – Marathi, that continues to operate at Terminal 1, Toronto Pearson International Airport.